mpwalsh8/wpgform/readme.txt

 == Changelog ==

+= Version 0.59 =
+* Added ability to preset values for Google form as part of WordPress URL.

 = Version 0.58 =
 * Fixed bug when radio button and checkbox responses contained apostrophe characters.
 * Fixed bug when text entry box content contained an ampersand which ended up encoded in the Google sheet.